 Tenant insurance is very inexpensive.
 It usually costs between $9-$15 a month and it really gives the policy holders a lot of peace of mind.

 We had another situation not long ago where there was a sewer backup and raw sewage flooded into a basement.
-Contractors came out and fixed the issue but the tenant had some of their private property in the basement and it was damaged by the leak.
+The tenant probably did immediate searches online using search terms similar to “sewage pipe repair near me” and found contractors.
+These contractors came and fixed the issue but the tenant had some of their private property in the basement and it was damaged by the leak.

 But that tenant had tenant insurance.
 An adjuster came out and wrote them a check.
 They were able to restore what they’d lost.

 Tenant insurance can help with hotel expenses if there’s an emergency and oftentimes tenant insurance will also cover animal liability.
 If you have a dog and it bites somebody you can get sued even if the person wasn’t hurt.
 Tenant insurance in Cleveland, or elsewhere in Ohio will cover that where an owner’s insurance policy wouldn’t.
 In addition, it’ll also cover things like damage to the landlord’s property, depending on the policy.